CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * For connections that are rarely used and where manipulation is not immediately detected.
 * For connections where sensitive information is often transmitted.
 Any irregularities identified during visual inspections or functional inspections must be promptly documented and reported to the appropriate organizational units so that the necessary further steps can be taken in a timely manner.
-It is also important that the detected irregularities are not only eliminated, but also their causes are identified.
+It is also important that the detected irregularities are not only eliminated, but also that their causes are identified.

 ### 2.3 Measures for increased protection requirements